The Easiest Pumpkin Keto Cookies

 Instructions

-1. If your pumpkin puree is watery, try blotting to thicken.
-Line a bowl with some paper towel (or clean cloth) and let it absorb the excess moisture.
+• If your pumpkin puree is watery, first remove excess moisture to thicken it.
+Line a bowl with some paper towel (or clean cloth) and let it absorb the liquid.

-4. In a large bowl, melt the butter fully (do not let boil) in the microwave or in bain marie.
+• In a large bowl, melt 3 tablespoons butter (do not let boil) in the microwave or in bain-marie.

-5. Add the vanilla extract and the pumpkin puree, and mix to form a paste.
+• Mix in 1/3 cup keto sweetener, then add 1 teaspoon vanilla extract and 1/3 cup pumpkin puree, and mix to form a paste.

-6. Add the dry ingredients: coconut flour, whey protein, baking powder, baking soda, cinnamon and ginger powder and freshly grated nutmeg.
+• Add the dry ingredients: 1/3 cup coconut flour, 1 scoop unflavored whey protein powder, 1/2 teaspoon baking powder, 1/4 teaspoon baking soda, 1 teaspoon cinnamon powder, 1/4 teaspoon ginger powder and 1/16 teaspoon freshly ground nutmeg.

-8. Shape it with your hands into balls, then flatten to desired cookie shape, as they do not spread in the oven.
+• Mix all very well until you get a crumbly soft cookie dough, then shape it with your hands into balls.
+Flatten the cookie balls to desired cookie shape, as they do not spread in the oven.

-9. Take the cookies into the pre-heated oven at 180 °C (355 °F) and bake for 15 minutes - until the tops are set and the bottom edges look browned.
+• Take the cookies into the pre-heated oven at 355 °F (180 °C ) and bake for 15 minutes – until the tops are set and the bottom edges look browned.

 Notes